How To Enjoy Bucharest In Winter – 26 Things To Do When It Snows & Is Cold

 Homemade Romanian Food with grilled meat, polenta and vege

-There is no better way to discover every secret of a country than through its cuisine.
-National dishes tell tons of stories about a community’s history and traditions.
-And in Bucharest, it won’t be any different.
+There is no better way to discover a country’s secrets than through its cuisine.
+National dishes tell tons of stories about a community’s history and traditions, and in Bucharest, it won’t be any different.

 With rich gastronomy, perfect for the cold winter temperatures, indulging in Bucharest’s best restaurants can be a great idea.